NissesSenap/k8s-quick-wins-demo/DEMO.md

 Seccomp (Secure Computing) is a feature in the Linux kernel that allows a userspace program to create syscall filters.
 In the context of containers, these syscall filters are collated into seccomp profiles that can be used to restrict which syscalls and arguments are permitted.

 In k8s 1.27, this is enabled by default.

+Lets look at some of the calls that is removed by the [default](https://docs.docker.com/engine/security/seccomp/) seccompprofile

 ## 3 Requests/limits